 - The I-House will provide your country flag and a sign that you may use.
 You are responsible for all decorations for your booth.

 - Student organizations have the option of participating in the annual International Festival booth contest.

 - Booths are judged on educational value, cultural awareness, visual presentation, and engagement.
 Booths may offer virtual learning materials if they would like.

-- First place winners will be announced at the festival performance dates and will be honored with a space and photo on a plaque that will be at the International House.
+- First place winners will be announced Virtually and will be honored with a space and photo on a plaque that will be at the International House.

 Parking is your responsibility.
 You will likely need to park nearby the festival and carry your supplies in.
 Please review eligible parking lots at Parking.utk.edu